 5-Minute Yoga Flow for Anxiety

-"Generally speaking, anxiety is best addressed with poses that open the front of the body and forward bends that tend to activate the vagus nerve complex (part of the parasympathetic system that dampens the fight-or-flight response)," says Abram.
+"Generally speaking, anxiety is best addressed with poses that open the front of the body and forward bends that tend to activate the vagus nerve complex (part of the parasympathetic system that dampens the fight-or-flight response)," Abram says.

-This five-minute flow designed by Abram — which can be done in a chair — can help keep you calm during the holiday hoopla.
+This 5-minute flow, designed by Abram — which can be done in a chair — can help keep you calm during the holiday hoopla.

 - Inhale as you raise your hands over your head.

-- Reach your fingers and and the crown of your head up while keeping your shoulders relaxed.
+- Reach your fingers and the crown of your head up, while keeping your shoulders relaxed.